 While Aurora may cost slightly more than the RDS for MySQL per instance based on the US-EAST-1, the features may justify it, and you only pay for the storage consumed at a rate of $0.10/GB per month and IOs at a rate of $0.20 per million requests.

 It’s exciting to see the challenges of scaling the relational database being addressed by AWS.
-To learn more, you can sign up for a preview at http://aws.amazon.com/rds/aurora/preview/.
+To learn more about Amazon Aurora, you can sign up for a preview at http://aws.amazon.com/rds/aurora/preview/.

 2nd Watch specializes in helping our customers with legacy investments in Oracle achieve successful migrations to Aurora.
 Our Oracle-certified experts understand the specialized features, high availability and performance capabilities that proprietary components such as RAC, ASM and Data Guard provide and are skilled in delivering low-risk migration roadmaps.
 We also offer schema and PL/SQL migration guidance, client tool validation, bulk data upload and ETL integration services.
 To learn more, contact us.